KoduruSusheel/Codesync/README.md

 CodeSync – Automatic Python Lab Backup Tool
 📌 Problem

-In our Python lab sessions, we often get only limited time (e.g., 3 hours) to write and complete assignments.
+In our lab sessions, we often get only limited time (e.g., 3 hours) to write and complete assignments.
 Since the lab systems reset or we need to continue coding later in the hostel, many students email themselves partial code.

 The problem: